rocky/python-xdis/README.rst

 magic value.

-So if you want to write a cross-version assembler, bytecode-level analyzer, or optimizer this package may also be useful.
+So if you want to write a cross-version assembler, bytecode-level analyzer or optimizer, this package may also be useful.
 In addition to the kinds of instruction categorization that ``dis`` offers, we have additional categories for things that would be useful in such a bytecode assembler, optimizer, or decompiler.

 The programs here accept bytecodes from Python version 1.0 to 3.13.
-The code requires Python 2.4 or later and has been tested on Python running lots of Python versions.
+The code requires Python 2.4 or later and has been tested on Python running on many versions.

-When installing, except for the most recent versions of Python, use the Python egg or wheel that matches that version, e.g. ``xdis-6.0.2-py3.3.egg``, ``xdis-6.0.2-py33-none-any.whl``.
+When installing, except for the most recent versions of Python, use the Python egg or wheel that matches that version, e.g., ``xdis-6.0.2-py3.3.egg``, ``xdis-6.0.2-py33-none-any.whl``.
-Of course for versions that pre-date wheel's, like Python 2.6, you will have to use eggs.
+Of course, for versions that predate wheels, like Python 2.6, you will have to use eggs.

-To install older versions for from source in git use the branch ``python-2.4-to-2.7`` for Python versions from 2.4 to 2.7, ``python-3.1-to-3.2`` for Python versions from 3.1 to 3.2, ``python-3.3-to-3.5`` for Python versions from 3.3 to 3.5.
-The master ``python-3.6-to-3.10`` for Python versions from 3.6 to 3.10 .
+To install older versions from source in git, use the branch ``python-2.4-to-2.7`` for Python versions from 2.4 to 2.7, ``python-3.1-to-3.2`` for Python versions from 3.1 to 3.2, ``python-3.3-to-3.5`` for Python versions from 3.3 to 3.5.
+The master ``python-3.6-to-3.10`` for Python versions from 3.6 to 3.10.
 The master branch handles Python 3.11 and later.

 Installation